phoeagon/dev-random-as-a-service/README.md

         iOS

 + We support **Big Data**!
 + 67.77% uptime guaranteed!
-(Overtime compensations may apply.)
+(Overtime pay may apply.)
 + Provide both `/dev/random` and a `/dev/urandom` that generates
     tons of garbage.
 + Provide both blocking and non-blocking mode for both, *something you